scylladb/scylla-rust-udf/README.md

 ### Nulls

-If a CQL Value of type T, that's mapped to type RustT, may be a null (possible in non-`RETURNS NULL ON NULL INPUT` UDFs), the type used in the Rust function should be Option\<RustT\>.
+If a CQL Value of type T that's mapped to type RustT may be a null (all parameter and return types in `CALLED ON NULL INPUT` UDFs), then the type used in the Rust function should be Option\<RustT\>.

 ## Contributing